 Faculty determines class attendance policy at Vernon College.
 Depending on the level and nature of each class, attendance may be considered essential to the pedagogic process and is required by the instructor or department.
-Faculty also determines policies regarding make-up work and missed exams or quizzes.
+Faculty also determines policies regarding make-up work and missed exams or guizzes.

 The Office for Students with Disabilities (OSD) can verify to faculty the presence of a disease or disability which has the potential to affect attendance.
 Verification is based upon written medical documentation from a qualified professional.
 Such verification is included on the Accommodations Request Letter that is delivered by the students to the instructor.
 This letter should be used by students to initiate a discussion with instructors regarding their particular circumstances and the possible impact upon class attendance and participation.
-Students and instructors should discuss classroom attendance policy, procedures for notifying instructors about absences, and make-up policies.
-This interaction allows students and instructors to determine how the students' academic progress may be affected by absences within a particular course or program.
+Students and instructors should discuss classroom attendance policy, procedures for notifying instructors to determine how the students' academic progress may be affected by absences within a particular course or program.